lsst-dm/dmtn-061/index.rst

 **Additional known issue:** Zogy relies upon FFTs of the PSFs of both input images.
 If those PSFs are not the same dimension, then one of them needs to be padded or trimmed.
-We also need to ensure that each PSFs are centered correctly, and centered at the same pixel coordinate.
+We also need to ensure that the PSFs are centered correctly, and centered at the same pixel coordinate.
 There is much code in ``lsst.ip.diffim.zogy`` for making these corrections, yet sometimes the resulting Zogy diffim has 1-pixel offsets from expected.
 I